-Standard Specification for Fly Ash and Other Pozzolans for Use With Lime for Soil Stabilization
+Standard Specification for Fly Ash and Other Pozzolans for Use With Lime1

 This standard is issued under the fixed designation C 593; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon ( $\epsilon$ ) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

-1. Scope\
+1. Scope

-1.1 This specification covers the qualification of fly ash and other pozzolans for use with lime in plastic, nonplastic mixtures and other mixtures that affect lime pozzolanic reaction required by soil stabilization.
+1.1 This specification covers fly ash and other pozzolans for use with lime in plastic mortars, nonplastic mixtures and other mixtures that affect lime pozzolanic reaction.
 Evaluation of pozzolans containing available lime, such as Class C fly ash, is given consideration.
 Pozzolans covered include artificial pozzolans such as fly ash, and natural pozzolans, such as diatomite and pumicite, in either raw or calcined state.

-1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.2 The following precautionary caveat pertains only to the test method portion, Sections 5 and 10 of this specification: This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.